Applicability on appointing an independent director

 Independent directors must possess the necessary skills, qualifications, and attributes to effectively fulfil their roles.
 Below are the essential skills and qualifications:

-- Professional expertise: Knowledge in areas such as finance, law, governance, or industry-specific domains is crucial
+- Professional expertise: Knowledge in areas such as finance, law, governance, or industry-specific domains is crucial, especially for understanding funding options like micro loans that may impact company strategy

 - Leadership experience: Prior experience in senior management or board-level roles adds value to board deliberations